wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Verifiable claims are delegation tokens [18] signed by a competent authority.
 The creator also records them in a blockchain together with the hash of the claim in a manner similar to the DID.

 Alice obtains the verifiable claims in the first place by going to authorities.
 For example, the department of personal registration or equivalent is the proper authority for verifiable claims of name, address, and date of birth.
-Assuming authorities issue verifiable claims, Alice first   demonstrates her ownership of the DID using a challenge-response-protocolf.
+Assuming authorities issue verifiable claims, Alice first   demonstrates her ownership of the DID using a challenge-response-protocol.
 Then she submits requests for verifiable claims for her attributes, which may, for example, include her name, address, degree, and date of birth.
 To update her profile data, Alice will add a new entry to the blockchain with a new hash of the profile.

 In the challenge-response-protocol, the validator generates a random seed, encrypts it using Alice’s public key, and then challenges Alice to demonstrate that she has the private key by decrypting the encrypted seed.
 Since Alice has the private key, she must be the owner of the DID.